How to Visit Las Coloradas Yucatan Mexico in 2025

 I personally just paid for the access to the pink lakes without the lookout, which is a structure that is a few stories tall that you can climb for a better view.

-Travelista Tip: If you don’t speak Spanish, be sure to pay for an English-speaking tour guide, which is an additional $30 pesos.
+Travelista Tip: If you don’t speak Spanish, be sure to pay for an English-speaking tour guide, which costs a bit extra.

 Best Time to Visit Las Coloradas